 Then, you have the 15th, which is a straight and quite wide open hole with an elevated tee shot.
 This is a fun hole to grip it and rip it on, as long as you don’t go too far left where the OB fence awaits.

 The course was just in okay condition and pretty rough around the edges.
-Tee boxes were adequate and the fairways were okay at best.
+The tee boxes were adequate and the fairways were okay at best.
 Off the fairways, things got really rough and unmaintained.
 It was mostly just dirt.
 Clearly they focus their watering efforts on the fairways and greens.
 The greens were a little bumpy, but mostly pretty good and rolling at medium speeds.
-Bunkers had decent sand, but were in desperate need of some raking/dragging.
+The bunkers had decent sand, but were in desperate need of some raking/dragging.

 Franklin Canyon is a solid course with a nice setting, and it’s definitely worth a look if you get the right price.
 Bay Area golf can be expensive, so it’s nice having a decent value course around.
 They do have a local membership where you only play $1 per round.
 I don’t know all the details, but we saw numerous guys go into the pro shop and dropping one buck on the counter before heading out.